RickCastle2018/wallets-manager/README.md

 ## API

 API methods documentation.
-Access at `127.0.0.1:2311/...` without auth.
 Maintainer --  @RickCastle2018 (@nikonovcc in Telegram).

+**Access** at `127.0.0.1:2311/...`.
+Authorization way (resembles JWT):

+1. Game backend gets secret code once per 15 min by special webhook
+2. When game backend makes any request, it shoud have Authorization HTTP header with the following value: Bearer SECRET.SIGNATURE (SIGNATURE -- SECRET, RSA-signed by backend)

 Built with REST in mind.
 So all query examples are JSON which you have to send in POST-data to service.
 And there's example for each API method: *Q --  Query struct.
 R -- Response struct*.
 If there's no *Responce* in example, service will return just 200 HTTP code or 500 error.